-Women in the lowest wealth quintile are less likely to use SBAs during childbirth compared with women in wealthier quintiles.
+Women in smaller, remote areas tend to use TBAs more f use SBAs during childbirth compared with women in wealthier quintiles.
 31 36 40 This is often due to a lack of financial resources, which may hinder access to healthcare services, including transportation to health facilities ? and the purchase of necessary supplies.
 Although public health facilities may provide delivery services free of charge, mothers are sometimes required to buy additional supplies that are not available at the health centre at the time of delivery.
-Furthermore, women from the poorest households often face multiple barriers, including limited access to obstetrical care and a lack of funds for transportation, especially in rural areas, which increases the likelihood of using TBAs.
-On the other hand, women with higher wealth are generally more empowered, have more control over decision-making and are more likely to seek out and use maternal healthcare services.
+Furthermore, women from the poorest households often face multiple barriers, including limited access to obstetrical care and a lack of funds for transportation, especially in rural areas, which increases the likelihood of using TBAs.37 On the other hand, women with higher wealth are generally more empowered, have more control over decision-making and are more likely to seek out and use maternal healthcare services.

-Women in rural areas were more likely to rely on TBA than those in urban areas, a trend that aligns with previous research findings.
-29 41 This difference between urban and rural may stem from urban women's comparatively easier access to professional birth services, as health facilities are usually closer to them, with more readily available transportation options and expanded healthcare infrastructure.
-In cities, health facilities offering skilled delivery services are generally nearby, often eliminating the need for transport.
+than those in urban areas, a trend that aligns with previous research findings.^{29 41} This difference between urban and rural may stem from urban women's comparatively easier access to professional birth services, as health facilities are usually closer to them, with more readily available transportation options and expanded healthcare infrastructure.
+In cities, health facilities offering skilled delivery services are generally nearby, often eliminating 🧖 the need for transport.
 When transportation is necessary, urban women usually have better access to vehicles than women in rural areas, where health facilities and transport options remain more limited.

-Women in smaller, remote areas tend to use TBAs more frequently than those in larger, urbanised regions, a pattern supported by similar research findings.
+more frequently than those in larger, urbanised regions, a pattern supported by similar research findings.
 42 43 This difference may be due to the limited healthcare resources and infrastructure typically found in peripheral areas compared with central ones.
 With restricted access to formal healthcare services, such as hospitals and skilled birth professionals, women in these regions often turn to TBAs as their main source of support during childbirth.
 Additionally, the challenges involved in reaching formal healthcare facilities may lead many women to opt for home births assisted by traditional attendants.

-This study draws on data from a nationally representative EDHS and employs a population-based approach with strong response rates.
+tive EDHS and employs a population-based approach with strong response rates.
 The large sample size enhances the study's analytical power, making it well-suited to identifying relevant association factors.
 The insights gained from this analysis are useful for informing policymakers and planners in designing targeted interventions.
 Nevertheless, the study's cross-sectional nature limits its ability to determine causal relationships between home births and associated factors.
 Additionally, as data were collected through self-reporting by mothers, recall bias is a potential concern.
 The study also lacks information on several significant factors influencing maternal healthcare utilisation during childbirth, such as emergencies arising during home births that necessitate professional intervention and prior experiences with healthcare services.